esgameco/py-db-benchmark/README.md

 ## Notes

-- Postgres run on Docker Desktop
+- Postgres and Redis run on docker vms
+- Postgres uses connection pools which slow it down initially
+- Sqlite and redis not using pooling

+## Conclusions

+- Use caching unless absolutely necessary